Domain name policy for .no

 8.3 If Norid rejects a correctly filled-in application for registering a domain name, or an update, they must inform the registrar of this via an electronic message.
 The rejection must be explained.
 The registrar must inform the applicant about the rejection and the reason within 14 calendar days, as well as inform the applicant of the right to lodge complaints.

-8.4 When Norid sends a confirmation directly to the domain name holder, the email is sent to the holder’s email address if the holder is a private individual, and to the legal contact person’s email address if the holder is an organization.
+8.4 When Norid sends a confirmation directly to the domain name holder, the email is sent to the holder’s email address.

 8.5 Norid can change its decision on its own initiative, but will normally not change it to the disadvantage of the applicant/domain name holder.